armory/documentation/_spinnaker/terraform-configure-integration.md

        runAsGroup: 1000
        fsGroup: 1000
      volumes:
-     - id: spin-terraformer-secrets # The secret name hou specified when you created the Kubernetes secret
+     - id: spin-terraformer-secrets # The secret name should match the name used to create the Kubernetes secret
        type: secret
        defaultMode: 420
        mountPath: /secrets